dfacto-lab/serilog-sinks-file/README.md

     <add key="serilog:write-to:File.path" value="log.txt" />
 ```

-The parameters that can be set through the `serilog:write-to:File` keys are the method parameters accepted by the `WriteTo.File()` configuration method.
+The parameters that can be set through the `serilog:write-to:File` keys are the method parameters accepted by the `WriteTo.PersistentFile()` configuration method.
 This means, for example, that the `fileSizeLimitBytes` parameter can be set with:

 ```xml
     <add key="serilog:write-to:File.fileSizeLimitBytes" value="1234567" />